StuartRiffle/ragtag-tiger/README.md

  - change [models](https://docs.together.ai/docs/inference-models) using `--llm-model` (the default is `codellama/CodeLlama-70b-Instruct-hf`)
  - note the provider is `openai` because we're using [together.ai](https://www.together.ai/)'s OpenAI API-compatibile endpoint by setting `--llm-server`
 ```
---llm-provider openai  --llm-model codellama/codellama-70b-instruct-hf  --llm-server https://api.together.xyz
+--llm-provider openai  --llm-server https://api.together.xyz  --llm-model codellama/codellama-70b-instruct-hf
 ```
-If your inference provider is not here, there's a good chance they run an OpenAI API-compatible server somewhere too.
+If your service is not here, there's a good chance they run an OpenAI API-compatible server somewhere too.
 The same pattern should work the same for any compatible provider:
 ```
 --llm-provider openai  --llm-server URL  --llm-model NAME  --llm-api-key YOUR_KEY
 ```